frpays/lc0-cloud-installer/README.md

 ## 1. Setup a Google cloud account

 Visit [Google Cloud](https://console.cloud.google.com/) and setup an account.
-Note that new accounts are offered free credits.
+Note that free trial accounts are offered free credits ($300 at the time of writing).

-You will also need to setup a ssh key on your account.
+You will also need to setup a ssh key on your Google Cloud account.

 ## 2. Create a project and new instance